-We can, however, look at the prices you can expect.
-We can also look at what you can expect to save and make by being part of the RHI scheme.
+We can, however, look at the prices you can expect to pay.
+We can also look at what you are likely to save and make by being part of the RHI scheme.

 Heat pump prices

 The installation cost of heat pumps is high.
-The overall cost will depend on the size and the area they are installed on.
+The overall cost will depend on the size and the area needed for the installation.

 COMPARE PRICES FROM LOCAL INSTALLERS

 Compare prices from local companies fast & free